Azure/multi-cloud-asset-inventory-preview/README.md

 # The subscription Id in which the resource group is created
 subscriptionId=$(az account show --query id -o tsv)

-# AWS services to import
+# AWS services to import.
+It supports a subset of the AWS services below.
+For example, you could pick just "ec2,s3".
 awsServicesToImport="ec2,s3,lambda"

 # Import AWS resources periodically.
 Allowed values are true (Default), false.